Aurangazeeb/MongoDB_QA_Bot/README.md

 ## Testing App Functionalities
 The app functionality testing is automated via `run_system_test.sh` bash script.
 Make sure to convert it to an executable before running it.
+_All 15 tests were successfully passed when last run_.

-**Note** : Inspite of many iterations of prompt engineering and inclusion of techniques like few-shot learning, due to the stochastic behaviour of LLM on rare occassions one or two of the tests may fail.
+**Note** : Inspite of many iterations of prompt engineering and inclusion of techniques like few-shot learning, due to the stochastic behaviour of LLM, on rare occassions one or two of the tests may fail.
 In such a case, please run the bash script again